LeeoSilva/orb-slam/README.md

 ## Installation

 **Requirements:**
- - AnyLinux distro,
+ - Any Linux distro,
  - [OPENCV](https://opencv.org/),
  - [CUDA](https://developer.nvidia.com/cuda-downloads),
  - [C++](http://www.cplusplus.com/),
  - [MAKE](https://cmake.org/),

-- Detectron has been tested extensively with OPENCV 3.4.1
+Detectron has been tested extensively with OPENCV 3.4.1

 When compiling from a the source code, run: